achimcc/codingconnects/src/content/posts/2020-12-06---Creating-a-library-with-create-react-library.md

 ---
 layout: post
-title: Creating a React Library with Typescript
+title: Creating a React Library with TypeScript
 author: [Achim]
 date: '2020-12-06T09:40:32.169Z'
 draft: false
 permalink: 'creating-a-react-library'
 category: 'Coding'
 tags:
-  - 'JavaScript'
-  - 'React'
-  - 'TypeScript'
+  - 'Coding'
 excerpt: 'I show how to set up a react library which I publish to Github, so I can import it into a React project as a dependency.
 There is a powerful tool which allows to do a boilerplate approach to build a library: create-react-library.'
 image: 'img/library.jpg'
 ---